Development of a time calibration system for the KLM upgrade in the Belle II experiment: Concept of time calibration

 \section{Concept of time calibration}

-The fundamental concept of the calibration system is illustrated in Fig.~\ref{cali_principle}, which depicts a conventional scintillator detector with a single readout end.
-Laser heads are positioned on one side, while a photodetector is mounted on the opposite side.
-For the $i$-th channel in a detector system consisting of $N$ channels, the time recorded by the data acquisition system (DAQ) is given by: \beq T_i = t_i + \delta t_i~(i=1,~2,~3,...,N), \eeq where time $t_i$ corresponds to the actual moment when the light reaches the photodetector.
+The fundamental concept of the calibration system is illustrated in Fig.~\ref{cali_principle}, which depicts a laser source and $N$ channels of scintillator detectors.
+Light from the laser splits identically to multiple heads.
+Each scintillator strip mounts a photodetector on one side and a laser head on another side.
+According to the R\&D for new scintillators~\cite{HTR}, the numbers of photoelectrons (nPE) obtained in cosmic ray tests are 100-300 for the scintillator detectors.
+As will be described in Sec.~\ref{section3}, nPE obtained from each laser head is about 150.
+For the $i$-th scintillator detector channel, the time recorded by the data acquisition system (DAQ) is given by: \beq T_i = t_i + \delta t_i~(i=1,~2,~3,...,N), \eeq where time $t_i$ corresponds to the average time of the laser photons arriving the photodetector.
+To determine $t_i$, one of the laser heads is connected to a reference photodetector.
+We assume $t_i$ are identical to $T_{\rm ref}$, the time obtained from the reference photodetector.
 Deviations denoted by $\delta t_i$ arise mainly due to the influence of electronic components.
-By comparing $T_i$ with $T_{\rm ref}$, the time obtained from a reference photodetector, these deviations can be quantified, enabling the calibration of the detector.
+By comparing $T_i$ with $T_{\rm ref}$, these deviations can be quantified, enabling the calibration of the detector.

 Figure~\ref{sg_schematic} illustrates the schematic of the laser driver, which generates turn-on signals for the light source.
-The timer, as the core component, delivers the start signal to the laser signal generation circuits, producing short pulses for each channel.
+The timer, as the core component, delivers the start signal to four "Laser signal generation circuits".
+Eventually these four circuits will produce short pulses with a common width of several nanoseconds for each channel.
+Additionally, the time is connected to a separate chip to generate square waves for the DAQ system, which is the "Trigger output".
 To ensure excellent time resolution, GaN FETs are used for high-speed switching in the integrated circuits (ICs), enabling the laser to emit short-pulse light.
-The driver also includes a trigger signal output for data acquisition.
-The power supply circuit incorporates a low-dropout regulator (LDO) and a boost converter for stable operation.
+The power supply circuit incorporates a low-dropout regulator (LDO) for the driver circuit and a boost converter for the laser diode.

-The laser diodes, chosen as the light source, are mounted on a separate PCB.
+The laser diodes, chosen as the light source, are mounted on a separate printed circuit board (PCB).
 To efficiently distribute the high-power laser output, an optical splitter is utilized, directing the light to multiple laser heads for uniform illumination across the system.